maxio-com/ab-golang-sdk/doc/models/invoice-payment-type.md

 # Invoice Payment Type

 The type of payment to be applied to an Invoice.
+Defaults to external.

 ## Enumeration